Yuuzi261/Tweetcord/README.md

 ### 2. Configure the configs.yml file

+Create `configs.yml` and copy the contents of `configs.example.yml` into it, then edit it.

 > [!IMPORTANT]
 > All configuration instructions here are synchronized with the latest version.
 For users of the old version, please refer to the old README.